vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

 1. (Optional) Install torch through pip

    This is needed to run examples or tests.
-   We can't use uv since pyproject.toml prevents it.
    Also version doesn't matter at the moment.

    ```sh